|

 Ocola Skipper (Panoquina ocola), common, Fa

-(These species are known from Durham County but are uncommon, habitat specific, or rare enough that positive sightings should preclude inclusion on the list above.)
+POSSIBLE OR EXPECTED BUT NOT YET RECORDED IN THE PARK(These species are known from Durham County but are uncommon, habitat specific, or rare enough that positive sightings should preclude inclusion on the list above.)

 Clouded Sulphur (Colias philodice)